Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 <!--- So by suing anyone over the open-source software in question, they (i.e. the plaintiff) lose their related rights, such as to modify or convey the work as well as any patent rights granted.¹ -->

-Two examples of licenses that include a patent retaliation clause are Apache and GPLv3.² GPLv3 states that every recipient is given the patent license necessary to exercise _all rights_ provided by the license (i.e. an explicit patent clause) [5].
-Additionally, it states, you may not impose any restrictions on the rights granted by the license, and if you violate the license, your rights provided by the license are terminated [6].
+Two examples of licenses that include a patent retaliation clause are Apache and GPLv3.² GPLv3 states that you may not impose any restrictions on the rights granted by the license, and if you violate the license, your rights provided by the license are terminated [6].
 Here, they also specifically mention that _"you may not initiate litigation [..] alleging that any patent claim is infringed by making, using, selling, offering for sale, or importing the Program or any portion of it"_.
+Regarding the explicit patent clause, GPLv3 states that every recipient is given the patent license necessary to exercise _all rights_ provided by the license [5].

 ¹ _Although, arguably, they may still use the software, considering GPLv3 states: "You are not required to accept this License in order to receive or run a copy of the Program"_